American Express - Irrational Competitive Behavior

 (3) Valuation remains attractive: shares trade at ~11x 2017 P/E, downward estimate revisions are complete, and sentiment remains fairly negative;

-(4) as Starwood/Marriott do not intend to combine rewards programs until 2018, worries about the potential loss of AXP's Starwood portfolio should also be pushed out - giving AXP some room to breathe in 2H 2016 and into 2017.
+(4) As Starwood/Marriott do not intend to combine rewards programs until 2018, worries about the potential loss of AXP's Starwood portfolio should also be pushed out - giving AXP some room to breathe in 2H 2016 and into 2017.

 Risks